KevinZhou0519/Lab-Report-3/lab-report3.md

 ./technical/plos

-// find all of the files that search into a maximum of depth 2 in "technical" include the name "030" KIDKV@DESKTOP-I09QJL7 MINGW64 ~/docsearch (main)
+// find all of the files that search into a maximum of depth 2 in `technical` include the name `030` KIDKV@DESKTOP-I09QJL7 MINGW64 ~/docsearch (main)
 $ find ./technical -maxdepth 2 -type f -name "*030*"
 ./technical/biomed/gb-2001-2-8-research0030.txt